Mardekaar/RefindPlus/README-Dev.md

 > [!NOTE]
 >
-> This equivalence is subject to some differences such as outlined under the [Divergence Section](https://github.com/dakanji/RefindPlus#divergence) below.
+> This equivalence is subject to some differences such as outlined under the [Divergence Section](https://github.com/RefindPlusRepo/RefindPlus#divergence) below.

 ## Additional Functionality

-RefindPlus-specific funtionality can be configured using the tokens below.<br>
+RefindPlus-specific funtionality can be configured using the tokens below.\
-Additional information is provided in the sample RefindPlus configuration file.<br>
+Additional information is provided in the sample RefindPlus configuration file.\
 These tokens are included in `Section 1` of the sample RefindPlus configuration file.

 Token | Functionality
 ----- | -----
-continue_on_warning   |Proceed as if a key was pressed after screen warnings (for unattended boot) csr_dynamic           |Actively enables or disables Apple's `System Integrity Protection` (SIP) csr_normalise         |Removes the `APPLE_INTERNAL` bit, when present, to permit OTA updates decline_help_icon     |Disables feature that may improve loading speed by preferring generic icons decline_help_size     |Disables feature that sets additional UI scaling for very high DPI screens
+continue_on_warning   |Proceed as if a key was pressed after screen warnings (for unattended boot) csr_dynamic           |Actively sets or unsets Apple's `Configurable Security Restrictions (CSR)` csr_normalise         |Removes the `APPLE_INTERNAL` bit, when present, to permit OTA updates decline_help_icon     |Disables feature that may improve loading speed by preferring generic icons decline_help_size     |Disables feature that sets additional UI scaling for very high DPI screens